kubernetes-sigs/gateway-api/docs-src/concepts.md

     Message: "foobar" is an FooBar.
 ```

-### Gateway
+## Gateway

 A `Gateway` is 1:1 with the life cycle of the configuration of
 infrastructure.
-When a user creates a `Gateway`, a load balancer is provisioned
+When a user creates a `Gateway`, some load balancing
+infrastructure is provisioned or configured
 (see below for details) by the `GatewayClass` controller. `Gateway` is the
 resource that triggers actions in this API.
 Other resources in this API are
 configuration snippets until a Gateway has been created to link the resources